What is Infinite Banking?

 Infinite banking refers to a process by which an individual becomes his or her own banker.
 The infinite banking concept was created by Nelson Nash.
 In his book, “Becoming Your Own Banker,” Nash talks about the use of whole life insurance policies that distribute dividends and how owning such policies allows individuals to dictate the cash flow in their lives by borrowing against/from themselves instead of depending on banks or lenders for loans.

-In Nash’s infinite banking concept (IBC), the cash surrender value(s) of whole-life insurance policies act as collateral for a loan.
+In Nash’s infinite banking concept (IBC), the cash surrender value(s) of whole life insurance policies act as collateral for a loan.
 The individual simply needs to call the insurance company and ask to take out a policy loan.

+Thank you for reading CFI’s explanation of the infinite banking concept.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
-To keep advancing your career, the additional resources below will be useful:
+To keep advancing your career, the additional CFI resources below will be useful: